helge17/tuxguitar/doc/contribute.md

 TuxGuitar is available in different flavors:

 - platform: FreeBSD, Linux (.tar.gz), Linux (.deb), MacOS, Windows (standalone version), Windows (installable version);
-- ui framework: SWT, JavaFX.
+- UI framework: SWT, JavaFX.

 Note: only the SWT variants are included in the official releases, JavaFX variants support is not guaranteed.